NewlAsh/Void-Paste/README.md

-# ⚙️ How The Application Works
+# ⚙️ How the Application Works